RetroPie/RetroPie-Docs/docs/lr-mame2003.md

 ## Samples

 Some sound effects in a few older (typically pre-1986) arcade games are difficult/impossible to emulate.
 Instead, audio clips of these effects can be downloaded and automatically played at the appropriate times.
-To do this, download all the zip files available at http://www.progettosnaps.net/samples/ and place them into:
+To do this, download all the .zip (.7z etc are NOT supported) files available at http://www.progettosnaps.net/samples/ and place them into:
 ```
 /home/pi/RetroPie/BIOS/mame2003/samples/
 ```